Introduction

 User-Agent = product *( RWS ( product / comment ) ) product = token ["/" product-version] product-version = token

-MUST provide a value that is conformant with the structure defined by RFC 7231, the value SHOULD be treated as a single, complete, opaque, unstructured value.
-It is RECOMMENDED that the value be limited to a single product
+The default `User-Agent` value should be treated as a single, complete, opaque, unstructured value.
+It is recommended that the value be limited to a single product

 token excluding the optional product-version